“Will Wondercide kill hookworms, ova, larva, and mature worms in the environment?”

 Hookworms (like roundworms and tapeworms) are intestinal parasites, but unlike roundworms and tapeworms they can persist and live in the soil and environment without an intermediate host.
 The hookworm enjoys warm, southern, tropical climates, buthave even been found in more temperate areas such as North Carolina and Virginia.

 Most dogs (and cats) will acquire hookworm larvae by ingesting them during routine cleaning; however, hookworms are known to penetrate through the skin (paws, belly, etc.) into the digestive tract of the animal.
 There, they attach to the intestinal lining and deposit eggs, which are excreted into the feces of the dog or cat.

-Hookworm Life Cycle EcoTreat Outdoor Pest Control is a water soluble, natural lawn care concentrate that comes in pints, quarts, or gallon bottles.
-It is best applied with a hose-end sprayer outside and will provide multiple applications.
-To apply, just put 6-8 ounces of concentrate into the lawn sprayer.
-Either set the "concentrate" sprayer to 1tsp or fill the "pre-mix" sprayer to 26 ounces with water.
-Attach to the garden hose and start spraying.
+Outdoor Pest Control is a water-soluble, natural lawn care concentrate that comes in pints, quarts, or gallon bottles.
+It's best applied with a hose-end sprayer outside and will provide multiple applications.
+To apply, just put 8 ounces of concentrate into the lawn sprayer and fill with warm water to the 20-gallon fill line.
+Attach a hose to sprayer lid and attach the lid to the container.
+Shake until mixture is white and then apply.
 Spray dirt, grass, concrete, or any outdoor surface area because fleas, ticks, and hookworms can live anywhere!

 On first application, we recommend treating twice within 7-10 days.
 After that, treat routinely every 4-6 weeks.
 If you are controlling pests in a shelter or rescue setting where dogs come in and out all the time, you may safely treat more often as needed to maintain control of your environment.
 The same is true for areas with high pest pressure.